dotnet/docs/docs/csharp/language-reference/attributes/nullable-analysis.md

 Adding nullable reference types provides an initial vocabulary to describe your APIs expectations for variables that could be `null`.
 The attributes provide a richer vocabulary to describe the null state of variables as preconditions and postconditions.
 These attributes more clearly describe your expectations and provide a better experience for the developers using your APIs.

 As you update libraries for a nullable context, add these attributes to guide users of your APIs to the correct usage.
-These attributes help you fully describe the null-state of arguments and return values:
+These attributes help you fully describe the null-state of arguments and return values.

-- [AllowNull](xref:System.Diagnostics.CodeAnalysis.AllowNullAttribute): A non-nullable argument may be null.
+- [AllowNull](xref:System.Diagnostics.CodeAnalysis.AllowNullAttribute): A non-nullable field, parameter, or property may be null.
-- [DisallowNull](xref:System.Diagnostics.CodeAnalysis.DisallowNullAttribute): A nullable argument should never be null.
+- [DisallowNull](xref:System.Diagnostics.CodeAnalysis.DisallowNullAttribute): A nullable field, parameter, or property should never be null.
-- [MaybeNull](xref:System.Diagnostics.CodeAnalysis.MaybeNullAttribute): A non-nullable return value may be null.
+- [MaybeNull](xref:System.Diagnostics.CodeAnalysis.MaybeNullAttribute): A non-nullable field, parameter, property or return value may be null.
-- [NotNull](xref:System.Diagnostics.CodeAnalysis.NotNullAttribute): A nullable return value will never be null.
+- [NotNull](xref:System.Diagnostics.CodeAnalysis.NotNullAttribute): A nullable field, parameter, property, or return value will never be null.
 - [MaybeNullWhen](xref:System.Diagnostics.CodeAnalysis.MaybeNullWhenAttribute): A non-nullable argument may be null when the method returns the specified `bool` value.
 - [NotNullWhen](xref:System.Diagnostics.CodeAnalysis.NotNullWhenAttribute): A nullable argument won't be null when the method returns the specified `bool` value.
-- [NotNullIfNotNull](xref:System.Diagnostics.CodeAnalysis.NotNullIfNotNullAttribute): A return value isn't null if the argument for the specified parameter isn't null.
+- [NotNullIfNotNull](xref:System.Diagnostics.CodeAnalysis.NotNullIfNotNullAttribute): A parameter, property, or return value isn't null if the argument for the specified parameter isn't null.
-- [DoesNotReturn](xref:System.Diagnostics.CodeAnalysis.DoesNotReturnAttribute): A method never returns.
+- [DoesNotReturn](xref:System.Diagnostics.CodeAnalysis.DoesNotReturnAttribute): A method or property never returns.
 In other words, it always throws an exception.
-- [DoesNotReturnIf](xref:System.Diagnostics.CodeAnalysis.DoesNotReturnIfAttribute): This method never returns if the associated `bool` parameter has the specified value.
+- [DoesNotReturnIf](xref:System.Diagnostics.CodeAnalysis.DoesNotReturnIfAttribute): This method or property never returns if the associated `bool` parameter has the specified value.